Great-Sun-Group/credex-core/README.md

 1. Create a branch from the 'dev' branch.
 2. Make your changes and commit them with clear, concise commit messages.
 3. Push your changes and create a pull request against the 'dev' branch.
+4. Follow the [Logging Best Practices](docs/logging_best_practices.md) when adding or modifying code.

 ## License